Jzridar/React-coin-ranking/README.md

 Cryptocurrency Component:

 Here i'm fetching data inside the use effect on the page load or when the searchterm value change.one use state for coins and another one is for search coin by its name.I'm checking if simplified is true to load 10 records if not it will display 100 records.
-The searchterm input box takes the user input and update the setsearchterm usestate method to update the searchterm state,this will trigger the use effect method to filter the coins that cointains the search letters and call the setCoins function to update new coins state.
+The searchterm input box takes the user input and update the setsearchterm usestate method to update the searchterm state,this will trigger the use effect method to filter the coins that cointains the search letters and call the setCoins function to update new coins state.Using the row and column property I'm displaying the cards by mapping them.Linking wach card by their id and by using the card component from ant d displaying the currency details on each cards

 cryptoApi.js: